josephgardner/tripl/README.md

 # **Tripl** – A Simple Domain-Specific Language (DSL) for Mapping Ontologies Using RDF Triples

+This RFC defines **Tripl**, a Domain-Specific Language (DSL) for expressing RDF triples with a simplified syntax for ontology mapping.
+The language prioritizes human-readable syntax, short URIs, and automatic resolution of predicates via a well-known path for mappings. **Tripl** is designed to work with RDF-based data and provides a mechanism for linking short names to full URIs through a centralized mapping system.
+This approach improves flexibility by allowing custom property mappings to be stored in external files.

 - [Abstract](#abstract)
 - [1.
 Introduction](#1-introduction)
 - [2.
 Syntax Overview](#2-syntax-overview)